 The School runs a personal tutor scheme for postgraduates giving student the support of their allocated personal tutor, who will help students draw together the themes of the curriculum synoptically by discussing their Personal Development Plan with them.
 The development of academic skills is threaded throughout the course and assessed both formatively and summatively.
 Tutors test progress in the development of these skills, but also identify where students may need additional support, which may come via the Academic Skills Centre or other tailored support.
 A personal development plan system is used to facilitate the process and will involve various touchpoints at different points of the academic year to ensure engagement between tutor and tutee.
-These will include for example an initial "get to know you" meeting where students will outline their background, .describe what they hope to get from the course and how it will fit into their future career plans.
+These will include for example an initial "get to know you" meeting where students will outline their background, describe what they hope to get from the course and how it will fit into their future career plans.
 A later meeting will look at results/feedback to date, discuss study methods and possible ways to improve performance.

 All of the Course team are research active and regularly publish their work in respected journals.
-This research expertise is directly applied to respective modules, e.g. stability of anti-cancer drugs & -drug testing in sport in the Separation Science module, thermal analysis techniques for the study of drug polymorphism, purity of pharmaceuticals and drug degradation and near infrared (NIR) analysis of tablet formulations in the Pharmaceutical and Analytical technology module, and spectral analysis of impurities in the Molecular and Atomic Spectroscopy module.
+This research expertise is directly applied to respective modules, e.g. stability of anti-cancer drugs & -drug testing in sport in the Separation Science module, polymer analysis and thermal analysis in the Specialised Analytical techniques module, and spectral analysis of impurities in the Molecular and Atomic Spectroscopy module.
 Many hold or have held important positions in the field and regularly attend national meetings e.g. Chair of Register of Analytical Chemists, Chairman of Royal Society of Chemistry South-East Region Analytical Division (SERAD), Hon.
-Secretary of Royal Society of Chemistry's (RSC) Analytical Division, RSC Committee for Accreditation and Validation of Courses and most are Fellows or Members of the RSC or Forensic Science Society, Chartered Chemists/EurChem/Chartered Scientists and have professional teaching qualifications e.g. PGCE(HE) etc.
+Secretary of Royal Society of Chemistry's (RSC) Analytical Division, RSC Committee for Accreditation and Validation of Courses and most are Fellows or Members of the RSC or Forensic Science Society, Chartered Chemists/EurChem/Chartered Scientists and have professional teaching qualifications e.g. PGCE(HE) CSciTeach, and are Fellows or Senior Fellows of the Higher Education Academy.